smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Alerts/index.md

 # Alerts
-An alert is a pop-up window that can show a short message with optional buttons.
+An alert is a pop-up window showing a short message with optional buttons.
 When an alert is activated, it will abort any SDL operation that is in-progress, except the already-in-progress alert.
 If an alert is issued while another alert is still in progress, the newest alert will simply be ignored.

 Depending the platform, an alert can have up to three lines of text, a progress indicator (e.g. a spinning wheel or hourglass), and up to four soft buttons.